mktcode/openai-tool-runner/README.md

 #### Define a Tool

 I chose not to use LangChain, but this isn't very different—just less sophisticated.
-You can still wrap a LangChain tool in it.
+You can still wrap a LangChain tool in it though.

 My initial idea was to make tool responses multi-step using generator functions, unlike LangChain.
 I had it working initially, but removed it during refactoring.
 This also involves some frontend considerations.